Rustin170506/ticdc.slide/slides.md

 There are also some downstream issues.
 For example, if the downstream database is too slow, it will cause a big latency.
 Because TiCDC can not send the data to the downstream at a high speed.
 Also, if there are too many write conflicts, it will cause a big latency.
 Because TiCDC needs to retry the write operation.

 The last reason is the cluster topology.
 If you deploy TiCDC in a cross-region deployment, you should consider the network issue.
+We need to keep low latency between the upstream and the downstream.
+Sometimes putting TiCDC in the same region with the downstream is a good choice.
+It helps to reduce the replication latency.

 That's most of the reasons for the latency.
 Let's move on to the technical details.
 -->